Menu Icon

 • Painful bowel movements and/or constipation

-Pain symptoms can increase with more significant injury to the endometrium (endometriotic lesions).
-However, there is only a weak correlation between pain intensity as stated by the patient and graded severity of the disease.x Five to 21 percent of women hospitalized for pelvic pain have endometriosis,xi and one third of women who undergo abdominal/pelvic surgery (laparoscopy) for chronic pelvic pain are found to have endometriosis.xii
+Pain symptoms can increase with more significant injury to the endometrium.
+However, there is only a weak correlation between the patient’s perceived pain intensity and graded severity of the disease.xi Research suggests that 5 to 21 percent of females hospitalized for pelvic pain have endometriosis, and one third of females who undergo abdominal/pelvic surgery (laparoscopy) for chronic pelvic pain are found to have endometriosis.xii,xiii

 Infographic of the symptoms of endometriosis